EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 <p>PackedIt allows users to:
 <ul>
-<li> create and view multiple lists for different trips, each store in a database
+<li> create and view multiple lists for different trips, each stored in a database
 <li> enter a list name, a destination and a date of travel for each list which is then displayed on the 'Your List' page
 <li> select which list they would like to view within the 'Your List' page via a drop down
 <li> select pre-defined categories to start and add as many personalised categories as they wish within each list